Delphboy/superpixel-features/README.md

 Generate features for superpixels and patches using pretrained models.
 Features are saved as `.npz` files with keys for the features (`'feats'`), superpixel bounding box (`'bbox'`), and region adjacency edges (`'rag'`).

-In terms of feature space, the code supports ResNet, CLIP, and BLIPv2 features.
+In terms of feature space, the code supports ResNet, CLIP, BLIPv2, and SigLIP features.
 Currently, only SLIC and Watershed superpixel segmentation algorithms are implemented (via scikit-image) however, patching is also supported (but not with the `--rag` flag).

 To generate a collection of superpixels for the COCO dataset, see `runner.sh` for an example of how this can be achieved.